cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Additionally, the following general principle applies:

-* **A Principle of the least privilege** - by default, it grants no access or minimal access, then elevates the privilege only when needed, only to specific clients needing such access.
+* **A Principle of the least privilege** - by default, it grants no access or minimal access, then elevates the privilege only when needed, and only to specific clients needing such access.
 It refrains from assuming such access is granted and doesn't assume it is forever.
 Instead, such access is subject to the actual behaviors observed in the system and may be revoked if the behavior indicates a breach.
 When access is given, it is granted.
 Also, ensure permissions grant access to a deterministic list of subjects and resources - not to all owners of specific roles.
 Access is granted for specific operations, not for any operation.
 Access to use an operation is granted for specific services, not a group of services.
 Overall, this results in privileges given in the form of: X client, if it behaves, can do Y operation, if the operation request looks legit, at Z service, as long as Z is not shown to be compromised.

 Overall, Zero Trust aims for the **right user to have access to the right data, for the right reason, at the right time**.

 ### Cloud Native Principles of Zero Trust

-The main approach of Zero Trust is to “Trust Nothing by default”.
+The main approach of Zero Trust is to “Trust nothing by default”.
 Ever.
 When you trust nothing, you are forced to seek relevant security measures wherever there is a risk.
 Consequently, we should “Verify Everything.”
 Do not assume that passing a check naturally affords trust.
-Having credentials doesn’t mean you are trustable.
-It just means you have credentials.
+Having credentials doesn’t mean you are trustable -It just means you have credentials.
 And credentials can be stolen.
 We discuss here the cloud native principles derived from the Zero Trust approach.

 #### Assume every image includes vulnerabilities

 Organizations should always assume all cloud native images are vulnerable and plan accordingly.
 Organizations should assume that all bespoke software and applications they develop, distribute, and deploy, as well as any third-party software, are vulnerable to various attacks and plan accordingly.

-Just as container images are responsible for runtime binaries like Java or Go are assumed to be vulnerable, similar assumptions should be made regarding the specific business logic within an application and the open-source software used as dependencies for rapid development.
+Just as container images are responsible for runtime binaries like Java or Go are assumed to be vulnerable, similar assumptions should be made regarding the specific business logic within an application and the open source software used as dependencies for rapid development.
 Frequently, vulnerabilities are exploited through these same libraries or business logic, particularly when exposed through an API.

 This harsh reality should be clear when taking into account that any deployed services rely not only on the organization's own code but also on: